dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The brink of a cliff affords falling off; it is in fact dangerous and it looks dangerous to us.
 It seems to look dangerous to many other terrestrial animals besides ourselves, including infant animals.
 Experimental studies have been made of this fact.
 If a sturdy sheet of plate glass is extended out over the edge it no longer affords falling and in fact is not dangerous, but it may still look dangerous.
 The optical information to specify depth-downward-at-an-edge is still present in the ambient light; for this reason the device was called a visual cliffby E. J. Gibson and R. D. Walk (1960).
 Haptic information was available to specify an adequate surface of support, but this was contradictory to the optical information.
 When human infants at the crawling stage of locomotion were tested with this apparatus, many of them would pat the glass with their hands but would not venture out on the surface.
 The babies misperceived the afford- ance of a transparent surface for support, and this result is not surprising.

 Similarly, an adult can misperceive the affordance of a sheet of glass by mistaking a closed glass door for an open doorway and attempting to walk through it.
 He then crashes into the barrier and is injured.
 The affordance of collision was not specified by the outflow of optical texture in the array, or it was insufficiently specified.
 He mistook glass for air.
-The occluding edges of 134 The Ecological Approach to Visual Perception

-the doorway were specified and the empty visual solid angle opened up symmetrically in the normal manner as he approached, so his behavior was properly controlled, but the imminence of collision was not noticed.
+The occluding edges of the doorway were specified and the empty visual solid angle opened up symmetrically in the normal manner as he approached, so his behavior was properly controlled, but the imminence of collision was not noticed.
 A little dirt on the surface, or highlights, would have saved him.

 These two cases are instructive.
 In the first a surface of support was mistaken for air because the optic array specified air.
 In the second case a barrier was mistaken for air for the same reason.
 Air downward affords falling and is dangerous.
 Air forward affords passage and is safe.
 The mistaken perceptions led to inappropriate actions.